goschtl/zope/Zope3/trunk/src/zope/app/viewlet/README.txt

   ...
 IObjectInfoColumn,
   ...     name='name')

-... and the other the size of the of objects in the list:
+... and the other displaying the size of the of objects in the list:

   >>> class SizeColumnViewlet(BrowserView):
   ...     zope.interface.implements(interfaces.IViewlet, IObjectInfoColumn)